Programming in Neut

 }

-The syntactic sugar of can be used to rewrite the above use-my-func as follows:
+You can also use named arguments to rewrite the above use-my-func as follows:

 }